 In her view, fashion weeks are bigger than just new collections.
 As a trade show, it’s a point of contact where people do business and meet people.
 “This is where new designers find new markets and old vendors find new designers.
 By cancelling fashion weeks, we’ll be going backwards in an age where exposure brings business,” Khurana says.
 She accepts that the concept of seasons is what needs to go, not necessarily fashion weeks if we look forward to a sustainable future.

 For Annanya Bhowmick, a Bangalore based product designer who studied leather design at NIFT, the problem is not so much with fashion weeks but our intrinsic need to splurge on the “new collection”.

 “This peer pressure of indulging in consumerism is what needs to be left behind.
 People need to understand that they can do without buying a lot of clothes”, Bhowmick says.
 She envisions a future, where people live a solitary life.
 A life that runs on a shared economy and no one really owns anything.
 She imagines bodysuits, like a second skin, that one can wear for years customising it every day, digitally and by adding extensions.
 “Although I don’t think we will survive for more than 50 years, the way the world is moving.
 Urgent action is required”, she adds.

 Such scepticism towards our future is not new.
 We have seen Swedish teenager activist, Greta Thunberg uniting fellow school goers around the world on taking a stand for the environment.

 For Asit Bhatt, an associate professor at NIFT, the Swedish Fashion Council’s steps are taken to move away from fast fashion, although he is not quite certain where it leads to.

-However, there is great hope from what Swedish Fashion Council will propose: a landmark project that will awaken the whole of fashion community.
+However, there is great hope from what the Swedish Fashion Council will propose: a landmark project that will awaken the whole of the fashion community.